Abasshussein/port/README.md

-# project name
+# Project name
--My portfolio
+-My personal portfolio
-#### project Author
+#### Project Author
 -Abass Hussein
 #### Project Description
--This is my portfolio which entails my career profession.
+-This is my portfolio which entails my career profession and my also contain my personal details including hobbies, interest and skills.
+## Known Bugs
+My images are not displaying but im working on it.
 ## Technoloies used
 -HTML
 -CSS